 Camping and National Park Fee’s

-The Warren River Camp ground (in fact, all DEC Camp sites) cost $7 per night for adults, $5 per night for concession and $2 per night for children.
+The Warren River Camp ground (in fact, all DPAW Camp sites) cost $7 per night for adults, $5 per night for concession and $2 per night for children.
 This covers the general upkeep of the camp grounds, and is very well worth it.
 If you are going inside the National Park, you need to either get a day pass, a 4 week pass or an annual pass to all National Parks in WA.
 My suggestion is to visit the Pemberton visitors centre, get the information you need and pick the right national park pass for your needs (you can get these online though!).

 The Warren River

 The Warren River starts near Manjimup, and winds its way down to Pemberton and then out to the coast, where it flows out to sea in season.
 It is well worth taking a kayak or canoe if you can; exploring the river is well worth it.

 The Warren River is home to Rainbow trout, brown trout, marron and red fin perch.
 The Red Fin Perch are an introduced species, and a serious pest.
 If you catch one, you are not allowed to throw it back, regardless of how small it is.
 On the up side, they are reasonably tasty, which makes for a good feed.
 Of course, you have to catch them first!
 Fishing in the Warren River requires a freshwater fishing license, which can be purchased online or at a post office (there is one in Pemberton) for $40 for adults.
 Yes, I think it is a rip off too, but what do you do?
 On top of this, there is a Marron license.